CERL INTERNSHIP and PLACEMENT GRANTS

-CERL annually offers an Internship and Placement Grant, allowing qualified librarians and scholars to work on CERL projects in one of CERL’s renowned member libraries, or in one of CERL’s offices, and to be trained on CERL databases, generally for a period of one month.
+Annually, CERL offers up to three Internship and Placement Grants, to the value of 1,000 Euros each, to allow qualified librarians and scholars to work on CERL projects in CERL libraries, or in CERL offices, and to be trained on CERL databases, generally for a period of one month.

-This grant can only be assigned once to the same person.
-Applicants who were not selected but positively vetted will be notified and are welcome to apply for the next round.
+A grant can only be assigned once to the same person.
+Applications not selected but positively vetted will be notified that they can be put in again for the next round.

 A written report for the CERL webpage and Newsletter, and/or a presentation in person will be expected at the end of the internship/placement.

-1 May 2017, three Interns started work on enriching MEI entries for the incunables held at the Koninklijke Bibliotheek, the National Library of the Netherlands, in The Hague (KB:
+1 May 2017, three Interns started work on enriching MEI entries for the incunables held at the Koninklijke Bibliotheek, the National Library of the Netherlands, in The Hague:

 The KB was able to offer a Gerard van Thienen Grant to Lauren Leenders (the Netherlands), to strengthen the team.
 The team was supervised by Dr Marieke van Delft, Curator Early Printed Collections, KB The Hague.